Harriman, New York: Marital status

-276 residents are foreign-born with 4.3% Asian, 4.2% Latin American, and 2.9% European.
+276 residents are foreign-born, with 4.3% Asian, 4.2% Latin American, and 2.9% European.

 Religion

-53.1% of Harriman is religious with the majority being Catholic at 35.48%.
-The next most common religion Jewish, making a percentage of 6.45 of the community.
-Baptist, LDS, Episcopalian, Pentecostal, Lutheran, Methodist, Presbyterian, other Christian, Eastern, and Islam make up the remainder of the religious percentage.
+53.1% of Harriman is religious, with the majority being Catholic at 35.48%.
+The next most common religion is Jewish, making a percentage of 6.45 of the community.
+Baptist, LDS, Episcopalian, Pentecostal, Lutheran, Methodist, Presbyterian, other Christian, Eastern, and Muslim make up the rest.

 Education

-Harriman is part of the Monroe-Woodbury school district with most of the children in the town attend either Sapphire or Smith Clove which covers kindergarten through first grade.
-From there the children go to Central Valley, North Main, or Pine Tree elementary school for grades 2-5.
-Next Harriman kids then enter Monroe-Woodbury Middle School for grades 6-8.
-The Middle School consists of four houses named Green, Red, Yellow, and Blue and same with the High School with A, B, C, and D House.
-The Monroe-Woodbury High School is directly to the left of the middle school and here is where most adolescents go to school for grades 9-12.
+Harriman is part of the Monroe-Woodbury Central School District, with most of the children in the town attending either Sapphire or Smith Clove which covers kindergarten through first grade.
+From there, the children go to Central Valley, North Main, or Pine Tree elementary school for grades 2–5.
+Harriman children then enter Monroe-Woodbury Middle School for grades 6–8.
+The Middle School consists of four houses named Green, Red, Yellow, and Blue, similar to the High School, with A, B, C, and D Houses.
+The Monroe-Woodbury High School is directly to the left of the middle school and is where most adolescents go to school for grades 9–12.

 Attractions

 Harriman State Park

 Harriman State Park, just east of the village, is the second biggest state park in New York.
-The park is located in Orange and Rockland counties 30 miles north of New York City.
+The park is located in Orange and Rockland counties, 30 miles north of New York City.
 The park is known for its 31 lakes, vistas, and public camping areas.
-Harriman State Park borders Bear Mountain State Park and the United States Military Academy's forest reserve, as well as partially bordering Sterling Forest State Park to the southwest.
+Harriman State Park borders Bear Mountain State Park and the United States Military Academy's forest reserve, as well as partially borders Sterling Forest State Park to the southwest.

 E.H. and Mary Harriman owned 30,000 acres of land on part of their estate in Arden, New York.
-The state made a decision to build a prison at Bear Mountain.
-The Harrimans opposed this action and wanted to donate some of their land to the state in order to build a park.
-Once E.H. died, Mary made a proposal to the Governor that she would make a donation of 10,000 acres and $1 million for the establishment of a new state park.
+The state decided to build a prison at Bear Mountain.
+The Harrimans opposed this action and wanted to donate some of their land to the state to build a park.
+Once E.H. died, Mary proposed to the Governor that she would donate 10,000 acres and $1 million for the establishment of a new state park.
 The state must stop the plan to build the prison with $2.5 million to gain more land and construct park facilities.

 By 1913, Major William A. Welch began constructing the road from Bear Mountain to Sloatsburg, which is known today as Seven Lakes Drive.
-Several roads were being created around Bear Mountain in order to make it easier for the public to get to the new park.
-There was even a steamboat service from Manhattan that would transport people back and forth with the cost of 85 cents for adults and 45 cents for children.
+Several roads were being created around Bear Mountain to make it easier for the public to get to the new park.
+There was even a steamboat service from Manhattan that would transport people back and forth for the cost of 85 cents for adults and 45 cents for children.

 There are more than 40 known hiking trails located in Harriman, as well as over 30 lakes and ponds.